myparcelnl/woocommerce/readme.txt

 == Changelog ==
 = 4.3.3 (2021-05-20) =
-* Fix: errors when meta key's are not present in the order
+* Fix: errors when meta keys are not present in the order

 = 4.3.2 (2021-03-30) =
 * Improvement: wpm-config.json included (support WP-Multilang plugin)